testdouble/test_data/README.md

 (1 row)
 ````

-As will become clear soon, the purpose of the `test_data` database is to be an
+The purpose of the `test_data` database is to provide an interactive sandbox in
-interactive sandbox in which to generate realistic test data by actually using
+which to generate realistic test data by actually using your app and then
-your app and then dumping the resulting state of your database for later use by
+dumping the resulting state of your database for later use by your tests.
+Rather
-your tests.
-Rather than try to imitate realistic data using factories and
+than try to imitate realistic data using factories and fixtures (a task which
-fixtures (a task which only grows more difficult as your models and their
+only grows more difficult as your models and their associations increase in
-associations increase in complexity), your `test_data` database will always be
+complexity), your `test_data` database will always be realistic because your
-realistic because your application will have generated it!
+application will have generated it!

+The database dumps are meant to be committed in git and versioned alongside your
+tests for the life of the application.
+Its schema & data are intended to be
+incrementally migrated over time, just like your production database.
+(Bonus: as
+a result, it's possible that your `test_data` database will identify migration
+bugs before they're run in production!)

 ### Phase 2: Interactively creating some test data